Lawyers specialized in defamation law.

 Public defamation

-Public defamation occurs when defamatory remarks are made in a setting that is accessible to the public, such as the media, public meetings, or on the Internet.
-It is punished more severely because of its broad impact on the honor and consideration of the victim.
-The maximum penalty is a fine of 12,000 euros.
+Public defamation occurs when defamatory statements are made in a setting accessible to the public, such as the media, public meetings, or online.
+It is punished more severely because of its broader impact on the victim’s honor and reputation.
+The maximum penalty is a €12,000 fine.

 Defamation in the media